 Not sure about what Istanbul offers?
 This post about what to expect in Istanbul will guide you plus all the tips to know if you’re visiting Istanbul for the first time.

 There are so many places to visit in Istanbul but that doesn’t mean that if you are traveling on a budget, you will lack what to do.
 So here the free things to do in Istanbul without even touching your bank account.

 Free things to do in Istanbul

-1. Visit the Sultan Ahmed Mosque(Blue Mosque)
+1. Visit the Blue Mosque (Sultan Ahmed Mosque)

 The Sultan Ahmed Mosque is commonly known as the Blue Mosque because of its hand-painted blue tiles that embellish in the interior of the Mosque.
 The Blue Mosque which was constructed between 1609 and 1616 still function as a Mosque as well as a tourist attraction.
 The architecture of the Blue Mosque is a wonder that offers a visual thrill like no other.

+The mosque is always open to tourists except during prayer hours making it one of the free places to visit in Istanbul.
 Although it is free to enter the Blue Mosque, there is always a man standing outside collecting donations if you feel generous.

 The only thing you must do before you enter the Mosque is to cover your head, shoulders, and legs if you are a woman.
 If you don’t have any, the Mosque provides scarfs.

 Hagia Sophia is a former Orthodox Christian cathedral which was made an Ottoman Mosque in the fourteen hundreds and now a museum since 1935.